Rok jumping in front of Casa de la Vall in Andorra la Vella, Andorra

 The capital city – Andorra la Vella

-The top (or the only real) attraction in the capital is La Casa de la Vall, the seat of Andorra’s government.
+The capital’s main attraction and arguably its only highlight is La Casa de la Vall, the historic seat of Andorra’s government.
 It was originally built in 1580 as a manor house and fortress with small turrets on each wing, designed to defend the building against potential invaders.
 In 1702, it became the seat of one of the oldest and most continuous parliaments in Europe, the Consell General, first created in 1419.

 Meetings of representatives of the country’s parishes were held there and it also served as the judicial headquarters.
 In 2011, the General Council moved to a new building, also in Andorra la Vella.

-Andorra is often seen as a popular shopping tourism destination because the entire country is a huge tax-free zone.
-That’s why shopping centers around the country are many, huge and offer a large variety of high-quality products of the world-leading brands for excellent prices.
-They offer everything – from clothing and cosmetics to food and beverages, small, medium and big electronics, fashion, accessories, perfumeries and a bit of everything else.
+Andorra is a popular destination for shopping tourism, as the entire country is a massive tax-free zone.
+Numerous shopping centers across the country offer a wide variety of high-quality products from world-leading brands at excellent prices.
+You can find everything from clothes and cosmetics to food, electronics, and accessories.

 I had no special plans for shopping in Andorra, my budget was limited.
-Nevertheless, I bought a watch that was actually cheaper than in other countries and I didn’t have to pay value added tax.
+Nevertheless, I bought a watch that was actually cheaper than in other countries and I didn’t have to pay VAT.

 When crossing the border with Spain, it was confirmed that the customs officers carefully inspect and ask how many purchases have been made.
 Since Andorra is not a member of the European Union, imports to neighboring Spain and France are limited.
 Cigarettes and alcohol, in particular, are the goods that are more strictly controlled due to their perceived lower price.